Adolf Fredrik Lindblad

-Adolf Fredrik Lindblad (1 February 1801, Skänninge – 23 August 1878, Linköping) was a Swedish composer from the Romantic era.
+Adolf Fredrik Lindblad (1 February 1801 – 23 August 1878) was a Swedish composer from the Romantic era.
 He is mostly known for his compositions of Swedish song or lieder, of which he produced over 200.
 His other well-known compositions include his Symphony No. 1 in C major, Symphony No. 2 in D major, and an opera titled Frondörerna (The Rebels).
 He was a well-respected friend of Felix Mendelssohn, and had a collaborative relationship with the famous Swedish soprano, Jenny Lind.

 Biography

 Born of an “unknown father” in the town of Skänninge on February 1, 1801, he spent most of his early life with his mother and foster-father in the Östergötland province.
 He started his studies in music at a fairly young age, and primarily studied piano and flute.
 At the age of fifteen, he gained recognition for composing a flute concerto that was performed in the nearby city of Norrköping in 1816.
 After achieving his first compositional success, Lindblad was sent by his foster-father to work in a shipping office in Hamburg to learn a trade, at the age of seventeen, but he stayed only a year.

 A year after his return to Sweden in 1823, Lindblad enrolled in the music school at Uppsala University.
 While at Uppsala, he studied harmony with J. C. F Haeffener, and he was encouraged by Malla Silfverstolpe, a Swedish writer and salon hostess, to study music in Berlin for a year under Carl Friedrich Zelter.
 There he met and studied alongside the seventeen-year-old Felix Mendelssohn.
 The two became friends and would frequently write to each other after Lindblad returned to Sweden in 1827.
 In 1826, during his time in Berlin, Lindblad published Der Nordensaal, a collection of 12 folksong arrangements.

 Returning to Sweden, he became more determined exclusively on music.
 Apart from opening a piano school, which he ran until 1861, Lindblad was contracted to become the Swedish Royal family's music instructor.
 He became the music teacher of the Crown Prince, Oscar I and of the King's children, Prince Gustavus and Princess Eugenie.

 With his royal position providing a reliable income, Lindblad also could devote himself to composition, especially Swedish song or lieder of which he composed over 200, earning him the nicknames of “the Swedish Schubert” and “the father of Swedish song.”
 His first publication, a collection of songs composed by him and by his professor Erik Gustaf Geijer, came after Lindblad's first year at Uppsala.
 His songs are described as genuinely Swedish without resorting to folk tunes already in existence.